-Governor Hochul has vetoed two prior versions of this bill.
-The Governor's most recent veto message states that, as written, the legislation "does not create the requisite balance and again introduces the potential for significant unintended consequences."
-Further, "Legitimate concerns have been raised that the bill would likely lead to increased insurance premiums for the vast majority of consumers, as well as risk the financial well-being of our health care facilities - most notably, for public hospitals that serve disadvantaged communities."
+Governor Hochul has vetoed three prior versions of this bill.
+The Governor's most recent veto message states that, "For the third year in a row, the Legislature has passed a bill that continues to pose significant risks to consumers...At a time when New Yorkers are already facing higher costs of living due to inflation and other factors, genuine concerns have been raised that the bill may lead to higher costs, including insurance premiums, and may also risk the financial well-being of our healthcare system, including those hospitals that serve disadvantaged communities."
 This year's legislation contains no changes to the version that was vetoed last year and would have significant adverse impact to New York's healthcare system.